dextreem/RaspberryPi-Temperature-Monitor/README.md

 ### Getting Sensor Data

-Modify `get_sensor.sh`, replace my sensors' IDs with yours.
+Modify `get_sensor.py`, replace my sensors' IDs with yours.
 As soon as you properly attached the sensors, you can find your sensors' IDs in folder `/sys/bus/w1/devices/`.
 You can define the sensors' IDs to whatever you like, you just have to make sure the webui takes the proper values later.

-Run the script once with `python3 get_sensors.sh`.
+Run the script once with `python3 get_sensor.py`.
 Once the script is started, it constantly checks for temperatures.

 ### Create a Service

-Using `get_Sensors.py` you can build a service.
+Using `get_sensor.py` you can create a service.
 Create the file `/etc/systemd/system/rpiheating.service` with this content:

 ```ini